 A swarm of gnats swirled around Victoria Lunsford’s head, but she didn’t mind.
 She was having too much fun unearthing bits of ceramic in a pit outside Historic Sandusky.

-In partnership with Lynchburg College, Historic Sandusky held a six-week archaeology field school to excavate, analyze, and interpret the remains of a nineteenth century kitchen at Sandusky plantation.
+In partnership with University of Lynchburg, Historic Sandusky held a six-week archaeology field school to excavate, analyze, and interpret the remains of a nineteenth century kitchen at Sandusky plantation.
 These kitchen remains will provide insight into the food practices and daily lives of both enslaved African Americans and the families who owned Sandusky.

 “My two favorite things are digging and working in the lab, processing the artifacts,” said Victoria, who earned master’s degrees in agency counseling and English education at LC in 1986 and was one of five LC history graduate students working at the site.